 However, things will not always go so smoothly.
-We have been asked to produce proof of onward travel a number of times, both at airport check-in desks and at various immigration checkpoints.
+We have been asked to produce proof of onward travel on a number of occasions, both at airport check-in desks and at various immigration checkpoints.

 We recently got asked for proof at the check-in desk in Noi Bai International airport in Hanoi, Vietnam, when flying to Malaysia.

 Also, as we mentioned in our story at the beginning, a very solemn looking immigration officer demanded to see our ticket out the very first time we arrived at Kualanamu International Airport in Medan, Sumatra.

 Whether you get asked for proof depends on a number of different factors including the particular country you’re visiting and the strictness of its immigration policies, the airline employee or immigration official you’re dealing with, your nationality, your skin colour, your appearance, your demeanour on the day and lots of other variables.